 It was not a mere puff; this conclusion was based on the passage in the advertisement stating that £1,000 was deposited with the bank to show sincerity.
 This could have no other purpose than to negate any suggestion that this was a mere puff.

 Was it a binding promise?
 Is notification of acceptance required?

-Noted this advetisement was an offer to pay £100 to anyone who performed the stated conditions, 'and the performance of the conditions is the aceptance of the offer'.
+Noted this advertisement was an offer to pay £100 to anyone who performed the stated conditions, 'and the performance of the conditions is the acceptance of the offer'.
 On the issue of whether notification of acceptance was required:

 Unquestionably, as a general proposition, when an offer is made, it is necessary in order to make a binding contract, not only that it should be accepted, but that the acceptance should be notified.

 But cases such as this constitute an exception to this general proposition or,

 'if not an exception, they are open to the observation that the notification of the acceptance need not precede the performance.
 This offer is a continuing offer.
 It was never revoked, and if notice of acceptance is required - which I doubt very much ... the person who makes the offer gets the notice of acceptance contemporaneously with his notice of the performance of the condition.
 If he gets notice of the acceptance before his offer is revoked, that in principle is all you want.
 I, however, think that the true view, in a case of this kind, is that the person who makes the offer shews by his language and from the nature of the transaction that he does not expect and does not require notice of the acceptance apart from notice of the performance.'